-- (a) The goal of the parties is to provide stable and secure employment for employees and, where necessary, a smooth transition for those employees who are offered and accept employment with either the client or the new supplier. - (b) MAXIMUS BC Health Benefit Operations, Inc. and/or MAXIMUS Canada Service (BC), Inc. agrees to support the BCGEU in arguing that employees offered and accepting work with the client or a new supplier should do so with the recognition of their current service and seniority.
+- (a) The goal of the parties is to provide stable and secure employment for employees and, where necessary, a smooth transition for those employees who are offered and accept employment with either the client or the new supplier. - (b) Maximus Canada Services (BC) Inc. agrees to support the BCGEU in arguing that employees offered and accepting work with the client or a new supplier should do so with the recognition of their current service and seniority. - (c) The BCGEU agrees to promote and support renewal bids that Maximus Canada Services (BC) Inc. makes on existing contracts. - (d) If, in the event of the loss of all or part of the commercial agreement referred to above, a Maximus Canada Services (BC) Inc. employee accepts a job offer from either the client or the new supplier and; - (e) If the current commercial contract is retendered or repatriated and the new service provider offers employment to the incumbent employees of Maximus, such offers shall be made in order of seniority to staff currently performing the work of the available positions. - (1) The offer includes: - (i) The recognition of service and seniority for work done Maximus Canada Services (BC) Inc.; - (ii) successorship of the Maximus Canada Services (BC) Inc. collective agreement or coverage under a comparable collective agreement (in terms of wages, classifications. vacation, benefits and pension); and

-- (c) The BCGEU agrees to promote and support renewal bids that MAXIMUS BC Health Benefit Operations, Inc. and/or MAXIMUS Canada Service (BC), Inc. makes on existing contracts. - (d) If, in the event of the loss of all or part of the commercial agreement referred to above, a MAXIMUS BC Health Benefit Operations, Inc. and/or MAXIMUS Canada Service (BC), Inc. employee accepts a job offer from either the client or the new supplier and; - (e) If the current commercial contract is retendered or repatriated and the new service provider offers employment to the incumbent employees of MAXIMUS, such offers shall be made in order of seniority to staff currently performing the work of the available positions. - (1) The offer includes: - (i) The recognition of service and seniority for work done with MAXIMUS BC Health Benefit Operations, Inc. and/or MAXIMUS Canada Service (BC), Inc.; - (ii) successorship of the MAXIMUS BC Health Benefit Operations, Inc. and/or MAXIMUS Canada Service (BC), Inc. collective agreement or coverage under a comparable collective agreement (in terms of wages, classifications. vacation, benefits and pension); and - (iii) Continuous employment with a comparable FTE, in their geographic location.
-Such an employee will not be eligible for any severance payment under Article 13 of the collective agreement; or - (2) If the offer does not include recognition of MAXIMUS BC Health Benefit Operations, Inc. and/or MAXIMUS Canada Service (BC), Inc. service and seniority and/or the criteria outlined in (e)(1) above, such an employee will be eligible for severance payment under Article 13 of the collective agreement, if the employee meets the eligibility for severance under Article 13. - (3) If in the event of the loss of the commercial agreement referred to above, a MAXIMUS BC Health Benefit Operations, Inc. and/or MAXIMUS Canada Service (BC), Inc. employee is offered a job from either the client or from the new supplier and the offer includes the recognition of MAXIMUS BC Health Benefit Operations, Inc. and/or MAXIMUS Canada Service (BC), Inc. service and seniority and the provisions of (e)(1) above, and such employee declines such offer, the employee will not be eligible for any severance payment under Article 13 of the collective agreement. - (f) The parties agree that this MOU shall not be considered expired on March 31, 2021.
+- (iii) Continuous employment with a comparable FTE, in their geographic location.
+Such an employee will not be eligible for any severance payment under Article 13 of the collective agreement; or - (2) If the offer does not include recognition of Maximus Canada Services (BC) Inc. service and seniority and/or the criteria outlined in (e)(1) above, such an employee will be eligible for severance payment under Article 13 of the collective agreement, if the employee meets the eligibility for severance under Article 13. - (3) If in the event of the loss of the commercial agreement referred to above, a Maximus Canada Services (BC) Inc. employee is offered a job from either the client or from the new supplier and the offer includes the recognition of Maximus Canada Services (BC) Inc. service and seniority and the provisions of (e)(1) above, and such employee declines such offer, the employee will not be eligible for any severance payment under Article 13 of the collective agreement. - (f) The parties agree that this MOU shall not be considered expired on March 31, 2026.